 Last but not least, take care of the final touches.
 Therefore, fill the gaps with wood putty and let the compound dry out for several hours, before sanding the surface with medium grit sandpaper.
 Afterwards, clean the surface with a cloth and apply several coats of wood stain or paint, to protect the wood from rot.

-Top Tip: You could fit lattice panels between the posts, if you want to protect your recreational vehicle from bad weather.
+Top Tip: You could fit lattice panels between the posts, if you want to create storage space under the rabbit hutch.
 In addition, the panels would add character to your construction.